Grub4K/kamyroll-gui/README.md

 ### Use own login credentials

-If you dont want to use the bypasses available you can also provide your own login data.
+If you don't want to use the bypasses available you can also provide your own login data.
 If this is checked it will prompt you for your email and password on download.

 ### Use strict matching

-Sometimes some of the subtitles or resolutions might not be available.
+Sometimes some subtitles or resolutions might not be available.
-If you dont check this box subtitles that are not available will be ignored and if a resolution is not avaiable it will automatically select a lower resolution.
+If you don't check this box subtitles that are not available will be ignored and if a resolution is not available it will automatically select a lower resolution.